36% of Democratic primary voters said Biden was their first-choice candidate for president, his best Morning Consult showing in 2019.

 Announcement bumps have not necessarily had staying power as the field of candidates has widened.

 Harris, for example, saw a 5-point increase in her first-choice vote share after she launched her bid, but has lost much of that nationwide interest in the 12 weeks since.
-Six percent of likely Democratic primary voters supported her before her campaign launch, just one point less than the share who back her now.
+Six percent of Democratic primary voters supported her before her campaign launch, just one point less than the share who back her now.

 And Sanders, who also saw a 6-point bump, has flattened out since, though he remains the clear second choice with 22 percent of the vote, 1 point higher than the share before he announced.